EricYizhenWang/releasing-research-code/templates/README.md

 ### Step 3: Read Results

 The result files will be created under ./result_files/[i] for the corresponding i-th split as well.
 There are three main types of files:
--- [training:training-method|evasion:evading-method]_run_experiments.json contains the experiment statistics including FNR and FPR with/without attack.
+   - [training:training-method|evasion:evading-method]_run_experiments.json contains the experiment statistics including FNR and FPR with/without attack.
+   - [training:training-method|evasion:evading-method]_run_experiments-model.pt saves the final model obtained from training.
+   - [training:training-method|evasion:evading-method]_run_experiments.loss stores the training/validation losses over epoches as evidence for convergence.

 ## Training